fabric8io/fabric8/examples/jms/README.md

 ## Building the Example
 To build the example:

-1. Verify etc/users.properties from the Fuse ESB installation contains the following 'admin' user configured:
+1. Verify etc/users.properties from the JBoss Fuse installation contains the following 'admin' user configured:

 admin=admin,admin